 Education & Training is one of the primary functions of the Inn.
-We have a dedicated Education & Training Department with responsibilities ranging from the recruitment of undergraduates, the allocation of Scholarships (worth a total of £1,428,000 per annum), the provision of student qualifying sessions and training for Pupils and Barristers.
+We have a dedicated Education & Training Department with responsibilities ranging from educational outreach, the recruitment of undergraduates, the allocation of scholarships (worth a total of £1,500,000 per annum), the provision of student qualifying sessions and advocacy training for pupils and barristers.

 The Estates Department run the Inn's extensive property, dating back over several centuries, between Fleet Street and the Embankment.
 It comprises a large number of properties which are let out to barristers’ chambers and residential tenants, which provides the Inn with its main source of income.

 Banqueting & Venue Hire of the Hall, function rooms, accommodation and garden is available for private or corporate hire throughout the year via the Inn's Catering Department.
 The rooms are also used every weekday by members of the Inn.
 During legal terms there are dinners on certain nights and lunch is available every weekday for members of the Inns.